Aaron Schock

 Schock resigned from Congress in March 2015 amid a scandal involving his use of public and campaign funds.
-A subsequent congressional ethics investigation "revealed that he used taxpayer money to fund lavish trips and events".
+A subsequent congressional ethics investigation revealed that he used taxpayer money to fund "lavish" trips and events.
 In November 2016, a federal grand jury indicted him in connection with the scandal.
-After he pled not guilty, prosecutors reached a deferred prosecution agreement with him in March 2019 whereby all charges against him were dropped in return for a period of good behavior and payment of $100,000 in restitution.
+After he pleaded not guilty, prosecutors reached a deferred prosecution agreement with him in March 2019 whereby all charges were dropped in return for a period of good behavior and payment of $100,000 in restitution.
 As part of the deal, Schock's campaign committee, Schock for Congress, also pleaded guilty to a misdemeanor count of failing to properly report expenses.

 Despite having a voting record of consistently opposing LGBTQ rights, Schock came out as gay in March 2020 and expressed regret for some of his previous policy decisions.

 Early life, education and career

 Schock was born in Morris, Minnesota, the youngest of the four children of Janice Marie (née Joos), a homemaker, and Richard Schock, a family practice physician and former school board member.
 During his early years, the family lived on a rural farm site where the children were given the responsibility of tending a three-acre patch of strawberries and selling the fruit.
-When he was in fourth grade, his family moved to Peoria.
+When he was in fourth grade, his family moved to Peoria, Illinois.
 In 1995, he was elected to the executive board of the Illinois Association of Junior High Student Councils.

 Schock attended Richwoods High School.
 By his junior year of high school, he had completed nearly all of his graduation requirements, and had few course options available because the school district had recently discontinued most of the Advanced Placement and other advanced courses due to budget cuts.
 School district policy did not allow him to graduate early, and the board members refused his requests to change the policy.
 He began attending classes at Illinois Central College in East Peoria, earning dual credits toward high school and college graduation.
 He graduated from high school in 2000.

 Schock received his Bachelor of Science degree from Bradley University in 2002, with a major in finance.
-Schock sold his Garage Tek franchise in 2004 before running for state representative.